Payroll Records: What to Include & How Long to Keep Them

 - Hiring documents: New hire documents, such as an offer letter, include DOL-required data about the employee, their residential address, job title, and pay rate.
 You can also create an employee data sheet that includes required information, such as the employee’s gender.

-- I-9 documents: Include information about the employee’s eligibility to work in the US on the I-9.
-It’s best to also insert DOL-required information such as the employee’s full name and Social Security number.
+- I-9 documents: Include information about the employee’s eligibility to work in the US on the I-9 form.
+It’s best to also insert DOL-required information, such as the employee’s full name and Social Security number.
+It’s important to keep I-9 documents separate from any other payroll records and personnel files, because they contain protected information.

-- Pay stubs: Show information such as pay period, pay rate, and deductions.
+- Pay stubs: Show information like the pay period, pay rate, and deductions.
 These also typically display hours worked each workweek and the basis for which wages are paid, as well as regular hourly or salary pay rates, overtime, and deductions.
 If you need a pay stub, download our free pay stub template to give you a head start.

 - Timecards: Display hours worked, including unpaid lunch breaks and overtime hours.
 These can be paper or electronic, as long as the required data is retained for three years.
 If you still need a time sheet, download one of our free time sheet templates to get started and use our free timecard calculator to calculate total work hours.